Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a single dbt model and enumerates the data included (refs, sources, columns, tests, SQL).
-This specificity distinguishes it from sibling tools like dbt-list-models (which lists all models) and dbt-get-source (which fetches a source).
+Description clearly states verb 'Get', resource 'single dbt model', and enumerates included elements (refs, sources, columns, tests, SQL).
+This distinguishes it from sibling tools like dbt-list-models and dbt-get-source.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.